Kalvetua/batch-automation/README.md

-# Automating tasks through the power of batch
+# Batch Automation

-This is a list of miscellaneous batch scripts that automate various tasks.
+This repository servers to list miscellaneous batch scripts that were created with the intended purpose of automating various, otherwise dull or tedious, tasks.